graphdrawing/gd2024/pages/travel_accomodation.md

   - single room 101.56€
   - double room 122.08€

-  Breakfast is 16.90€ extra per night.
+  Breakfast is 16.90€ extra per night and person.

 **Hotels close to the venue**